staticafi/sbt-instrumentation/README.md

 and then instruments the file according to given config.json.
 You may use --bc switch to indicate that the input file is .bc file

+Usage: `./instr OPTS config.json source.c` where `OPTS` can be following:
+* `--output=FILE` 	- specify output file
+* `--help	`	- show help message
+* `--bc`		- given file is a bytecode
+* `--ll`		- generate .ll file from output .bc file.

 Json config files should look like this:
 ```
 {
 	"file": string,
 	"analyses": list of strings,
 	"globalVariablesRule": 	optional, a rule to instrument global variables
 	{
 		"findGlobals": {
 				 	"globalVariable": string,
 					"getSizeTo": string
 				},
 		"newInstruction": {
 					"returnValue": string,
 					"instruction": string(call, alloca),
 					"operands": list of strings
 				},
 		"in": string (name of function, where new instruction should be inserted to)
 	},
 	"instructionRules":
 	[
 		{
 			"findInstructions": sequence of instructions we are looking for, e.g.
 					   [
 						   {
 						      "returnValue": string,
 						      "instruction": string(call,alloca,...),
 						      "operands": list of strings
 						      "getSizeTo": string (optional, for alloca, load or store)
 						   },
 						   {
 						      "returnValue": string,
 						      "instruction": string(call,alloca,...),
 						      "operands": list of strings
 						   },
 						   ...
 					   ],
 			"newInstruction": {
 					      "returnValue": string,
 					      "instruction": call,
 					      "operands": list of strings
 					  },
 			"where": "before"/"after",
 			"condition": list of strings (optional, can be used only together with analyses)
 			"in": string (name of function, can be "*" for any function)
 		}
 	]
 }
 ```

 `<x>` is variable, `*` matches any string.
 The new instruction can only be a `call` for now.